owoellen/scramapp/README.md

 <h1 align="center">Scramjet Demo</h1>

-The demo implementation of Scramjet, the most advanced web proxy.
+The demo implementation of <a href="https://github.com/MercuryWorkshop/scramjet">Scramjet</a>, the most advanced web proxy.

-Scramjet is an experimental interception based web proxy designed with security, developer friendliness, and performance in mind.
+<a href="https://github.com/MercuryWorkshop/scramjet">Scramjet</a> is an experimental interception based web proxy designed with security, developer friendliness, and performance in mind.
 This project is made to evade internet censorship and bypass arbitrary web browser restrictions.

-### Scramjet upstream is NOW frozen.
-Please do not make PRs to this repository.
-Refer to <a href="https://github.com/HeyPuter/browser.js">browser.js</a> where this project will now receive updates outside of just bypassing internet censorship.
+#### Refer to <a href="https://github.com/HeyPuter/browser.js">browser.js</a> where this project will now receive updates outside of just bypassing internet censorship.

 ## Supported Sites